ioggstream/python-course/connexion-101/README.md

-# Ansible 2 done right!
+# Interoperable REST API

 ## Local Setup

 This course is based on Docker and Docker compose.
-As long as you have Docker you can run it on:
+As long as you have Docker you can run it on any operating system.

-  - linux
-  - mac
-  - windows

 Docker should be exposed via TCP on 172.17.0.1:2375